 As you build up your assets, keep in mind you’ll eventually be tapping into them to live a good life in retirement.
 Knowing which trees to tap and when to tap them can affect your overall harvest.
 If you’re planning to retire early, and all your assets are in a 401(k), you’re going to have to be a little more creative than your colleague with a sizable taxable account.

-Knowing where your money is, how it can be accessed, and what the tax consequences are will allow you to come up with a sensible drawdon plan to allow for retirement spending.
+Knowing where your money is, how it can be accessed, and what the tax consequences are will allow you to come up with a sensible drawdown strategy to allow for retirement spending.

 - Receive dividends and capital gains as cash transfers to bank account.